etiennebacher/altdoc/docs/reference.md

 ---

-## Copy images/GIF that are in README in 'docs/'
+## Move img readme

 ### Description

-Copy images/GIF that are in README in 'docs/'
+Copy images/GIF that are in README in 'docs'

 ### Usage